ValentinaAguirre/nissum-technical-challenge/README.md

 The RESTful API for user creation allows adding new users, following the principles of the REST architecture and using JSON format.

 The application uses Spring Boot as the base framework to create a RESTful API and handle the persistence layer.
-Lombok is used to automatically generate the repetitive code, such as getters and setters methods.
 H2 Database is the in-memory database used for development and testing.
-JSON Web Token (JWT).
+JSON Web Token (JWT) a token is generated at user creation which must then be validated at authentication.
 Springfox Swagger is integrated to generate interactive API documentation.

 The application includes unit and integration testing using JUnit Jupiter and Mockito to ensure code quality.